Zine Archive and Publishing Project: History

-ZAPP was founded in 1996 as a program of Hugo House and was housed in the basement until the basement flooded.
+ZAPP was founded in 1996 as a program of Hugo House and was housed in their basement until that basement flooded.
 ZAPP was closed to the public for one year while the volunteers mobilized to organize the move into the second floor of Hugo House and prepared a reopening party in September 2008.
-Since the relocation to the second floor, ZAPP has hosted exhibitions based around zines, such as "Your Zine is Alive and Well and Living in ZAPP," an exhibition that featured historically-significant zines on December 8, 2011.
-ZAPP is now an independent organization operating under the fiscal sponsorship of Shunpike.
-ZAPP separated from Hugo House to become its own organization, so the ZAPP steering committee can plan to move the collection into its own building.
-When ZAPP announced leaving [Hugo House], the volunteers hosted a special event at Vermillion Cafe in Seattle in May 2014.
-After three years of planning for its own space, Hugo House, which still owned the collection, transferred it to the Seattle Public Library, leaving ZAPP without a home or collection.
+After the relocation to the second floor, ZAPP hosted several exhibitions based around zines, such as "Your Zine is Alive and Well and Living in ZAPP," an exhibition that featured historically-significant zines on December 8, 2011.
+ZAPP established an organization independent of Hugo House, operating under the fiscal sponsorship of Shunpike; the ZAPP steering committee planned to move the collection into its own building.
+When ZAPP announced that it would be leaving Hugo House, the volunteers hosted a special event at Vermillion Cafe in Seattle in May 2014.
+After three years of ZAPP planning for its own space, Hugo House, which still owned the collection, transferred it to the Seattle Public Library, leaving ZAPP without a home or collection.
 In response to this decision, ZAPP closed its doors and ceased activity on April 1, 2017.
+As of 2024, a room on the seventh floor of the Seattle Central Library houses what is now known as the ZAPP Zine Collection.

-In the past, ZAPP has partnered with The Vera Project on special programs and events, like "DIY Holiday Fair."
+In the past, ZAPP partnered with The Vera Project on special programs and events, like "DIY Holiday Fair."